szewah/gif_fantastic/README.md

 ## Built with
-HTML, CSS, Bootstrap, JQuery, GIPHY API
+HTML, CSS, Bootstrap, JQuery, GIPHY API.

 ## Acknowledgement
 Thanks to GIPHY for the use of its API and the instructors and teaching assistants at Columbia Univeristy Coding Bootcamp.